-5. High School Students with College Credits
+4. High School Students with College Credits

-- A. High school students who wish to enroll in online or on campus courses at LC State must submit a dual credit application and registration form through the Early College Programs Office.
-Guardians/appointees are required to give consent on the same form. - B. Students who choose to enroll in English or math courses online or on campus must place into the course based on ACT/SAT or the Writing Placement Exam and ALEKS math test. - C. Grades earned through LC State will become part of the student's permanent college record.
+A. High school students who wish to enroll in online or on campus courses at LC State must submit a dual credit application and registration form through the Early College Programs Office.
+Guardians/appointees are required to give consent on the same form.

+B. Students who choose to enroll in English or math courses online or on campus must place into the course based on ACT/SAT or the Writing Placement Exam and ALEKS math test.

+- C. Grades earned through LC State will become part of the student's permanent college record.
 Students are required to adhere to the add/drop/payment deadline dates established in the Academic Calendar for the term in which they are enrolled. - D. High school/homeschool students who have earned college credits and wish to apply as a degree-seeking student must meet the freshman admission standards described above.
 Students are considered as freshmen when entering their first semester at LC State. - E. Students who earn an associate's degree while in high school are required to submit an official high school transcript (graduation date must be listed) and official transcripts from any college/university attended for full admission.

-6. Tentative Admission
+5. Tentative Admission

-Students who apply for admission while still enrolled in high school or another postsecondary institution may be granted tentative admission pending submission of all final transcripts from their high school and/or other postsecondary institutions.
-Students who are tentatively admitted are permitted to enroll in classes but will have until pre-registration for the subsequent semester to submit the required information to obtain a final admission status.
+Students who are tentatively admitted are permitted to enroll in classes but will have until preregistration for the subsequent semester to submit the required information to obtain a final admission status.
 If the additional documents are not submitted by the designated deadline, registration will not be allowed for the next semester.
 Students will not receive financial aid until they are admitted with a complete admission file on record.

-7. Denied Admission
+6. Denied Admission